wlwl2/csharp-console-compiled/README.md

 ## Developer Command Prompt (Visual Studio)

+Open Developer Command Prompt for VS2015 (or some other version e.g. VS2017).

-Go to root folder and run:
+You can go to root folder and run:

 `dotnet run one two three`

-Open Developer Command Prompt for VS2015 (or some other version e.g. VS2017)

 ### Compile